bestmomo/laravel-installer/README.md

   ```
   Take care that any file with same name will be changed for the new one.
   - ***Login url*** : set the login url for button at the end of installation
   - ***Administrator*** : set `true` if you want administrator creation with installation.
 Set also the `fields` if default values dont suit.
-But take care that these fields must fit the `create` method of AuthController because package use this method to create the administrator.
+But take care that these fields must fit the `create` method of AuthController (or your form request) because package uses this method to create the administrator.
+If you use form request for validation set it in **validator** configuration.
+If you use a custom creator method set it in **creator** configuration.

 To add other informations to administrator as roles you can create this method in AuthController :
 ```